 Communication majors are fortunate in that they can pursue diverse subjects in different academic divisions.
 Though housed in The Hunter Division of Humanities, the Communication major offers courses that share academic/disciplinary interests with academic divisions across Southern Vermont College.
-Students can, therefore, pursue a focus within the Communication major in areas such as cultural communication (taking courses in the fields of Creative Writing, English, and/or History and Politics), new media communication (taking courses in the fields of Information Technology and Management), business communication (taking courses in the fields of Business Administration, Build the Sustainable Enterprise, and/or Management), and healthcare communication (taking courses in Healthcare Management and Advocacy and/or Psychology).
+Students can, therefore, pursue a focus within the Communication major in areas such as cultural communication, new media, business communication, and healthcare communication.
 Students will discuss potential areas of focus with their advisors, putting together a plan typically in students’ sophomore year of study.
-Students and advisors are free to develop their own plans for an appropriate focus area.

-In addition to receiving a broad theoretical and empirical foundation, Communication majors also complete two internships before graduation.
+In addition to receiving a broad theoretical and empirical foundation, Communication majors also complete one internship before graduation.
 Internships provide students with opportunities to apply theory and research and put them into practice for companies and organizations beyond the classroom.

 All students complete their Communication majors in one of two ways: a Senior Project or a Senior Thesis.
-While both involve substantial study and writing, the Senior Project is understood to be an extended, applied project.
-The Senior Thesis is intended to be a more traditional academic capstone to coursework.
-Students should make decisions about senior projects or Senior Thesis in consultation with their advisors, considering the students’ area of focus and professional goals beyond SVC.
+While both involve substantial research and writing, the Senior Project is an extended, applied project relating to students’ professional goals beyond SVC.
+The Senior Thesis is a more traditional academic capstone to coursework and prepares students for graduate school.
+Students will make decisions about senior projects or theses in consultation with their advisors.

 Communication Major Portfolio Requirement